tommy3001/blog_project3001_org/introcython.rst

 .. code-block:: python

+    import pyximport
-	import pyximport; pyximport.install()
+    pyximport.install()

-With the module pyximport you are able to import Cython *.pyx files, in this case primesCy.pyx, with the Cython version of the primes function.
+With the module `pyximport` you are able to import Cython `*.pyx` files, in this case `primesCy.pyx`, with the Cython version of the primes function.
-The pyximport.install() command allows the Python interpreter to start the Cython compiler directly to generate C-code, which is automatically compiled to a *.so
-C-library. ... and Cython is able to import this library for you in your Python-code.
+The `pyximport.install()` command allows the Python interpreter to start the Cython compiler directly to generate C-code, which is automatically compiled to a `*.so` C-library. ... and Cython is able to import this library for you in your Python-code.
 Very easy and very efficient.
-With the time.time() function you are able to compare the time between this 2 different calls to find 500 (!) prime numbers.
+With the `time.time()` function you are able to compare the time between this 2 different calls to find 500 prime numbers.

+On a standard notebook (dualcore AMD E-450 1,6 GHz)  the measured values are:

+Cython time: 0.0054 seconds

+Python time: 0.0566 seconds

-Here is the output of an embedded `ARM beaglebone <http://beagleboard.org/Products/BeagleBone>`_  machine:
+And here the output of an embedded `ARM beaglebone <http://beagleboard.org/Products/BeagleBone>`_  machine:

 Cython time: 0.0196 seconds